jdittrich/userNeedResearchBook/text/02_prepareTheResearch.md

 ### Preventing harm to participants

-As a researcher, have experience in doing research and you can determine how you carry out the research.
+As a researcher, you have experience in doing research and you can determine how you carry out the research.
 Participants have no experience in being participants nor can they easily control how the research is conducted.
-This makes it important for you to plan ahead to prevent harm and make the research a good experience for your participants.
+This makes it essential for you to plan ahead to prevent harm and make the research a good experience for your participants.

-Participants should be well-informed and feel prepared before the research, they should have a good experience when they are in the research session with you and there should be a positive outcome for them afterwards.
+Participants should be well-informed and feel prepared before the research, they should have a good experience when they are in the research session with you and there should be a positive outcome for them afterward.

 #### Fairness

 The participant does actual work to help you learn.
 They take time to participate in your research, keep that time free of other commitments, take care that they are there on time and last, but not least, they also do share knowledge and skills that often take a long time to acquire.
 This work they do should be honored.
-Paying them is one important aspect of this.
+Paying them is one aspect of this.
 Another is to use the data well and not do research for research’s sake or because someone said that “more participants are better”.
 In order for participants to judge whether your research is fair for them, you need to share what the purpose of the study is and how you will reimburse them.

 #### Participant autonomy